 Managed Care Organization (MCO) Fraud Investigations

-Counsel for Providers Under Investigation by Managed Care Organizations
+Legal Counsel for Texas Healthcare Providers Under Investigation by Managed Care Organizations

-As high-risk, capitated programs, MCOs assume the responsibility of preventing waste, fraud, and abuse within their networks.
-This means MCOs, rather than the HHS-OIG or another government agency, initiate preliminary audits and investigations into potential fraud.
+As high-risk, capitated programs, Managed Care Organizations (MCOs) assume the responsibility of preventing waste, fraud, and abuse within their networks.
+This means MCOs, rather than The U.S. Department of Health and Human Services (HHS) Office of Inspector General (OIG) or another government agency, initiate preliminary audits and investigations into potential fraud.

 If you have received a demand for repayment, request for records, or notice of an MCO audit or investigation, a timely response and carefully crafted defense strategy is critical to minimizing your liability.

 MCOs have comprehensive systems for rooting out waste, fraud, and abuse and are incentivized to recover payment for as many incorrect or fraudulent claims as possible.
 Because MCO fraud investigations can be costly and time-consuming, and may be a catalyst for further enforcement action from government regulators, the time to act is now.